Home Canning Instructions - A Girl's Guide to Easy Canning and Preserving

 Air bubbles can cause uneven heating during the process and may impair the jar’s ability to seal.
 Using a clean paper towel, wipe the rims of the jars.
 This removes any spilled liquid or food, which can also prevent the jar from sealing.
 Place a dome lid on top of the jar and secure with a jar ring, screwing on so it’s secure but not tight.

 Well, there you have it.
-If you are looking for this lovely little publication, by Ana Micka, published Voyageur Press, 2010 then click on the link left that will allow you to purchase the book.
+If you are looking for this lovely little publication on how to can, by Ana Micka, published Voyageur Press, 2010 then click on the link left that will allow you to purchase the book.

 Leave a Comment